Charles E. Shulman: Other publications

 He also wrote pamphlets of commentary on the liturgy and on traditional chants, among them “On the Sabbath,” “On the Holydays” and a “Book of Remembrance ” for the Yom Kippur memorial services.

 His papers and diaries are held by the Jacob Radar Marcus Center of the American Jewish Archives, Hebrew Union College, Cincinnati, Ohio.

 Family

-He was married to the Jewish educator Avis Clamitz (1908-1991), with whom he had a daughter had a daughter.
+He was married to the Jewish educator Avis Clamitz (1908-1991), with whom he had a daughter.